Crazy Mountains: Name origin

-The name Crazy Mountains is said to be a shortened form of the name "Crazy Woman Mountains" given them, in complement to their original Crow name, after a woman who went insane and lived in them after her family was killed in the westward settlement movement.
+The name Crazy Mountains is said to be a shortened form of the name "Crazy Woman Mountains" given them in complement to their original Crow name, after a woman who went insane and lived in them after her family was killed in the westward settlement movement.

-The Crow people called the mountains Awaxaawapìa Pìa, roughly translated as "Ominous Mountains", or even more roughly, "Crazy Mountains".
+The Crow people called the mountains Awaxaawippíia', roughly translated as "Ominous Mountains", or even more roughly, "Crazy Mountains".
 They were famous to the Crow people for having metaphysical powers and being unpredictable—a place used for vision quests.